|Title||Testing for panel-level heteroskedasticity and autocorrelation|

 Iterated GLS with autocorrelation does not produce the maximum likehood estimates, so we cannot use the likelihood-ratio test procedure, as with heteroskedasticity.
 However, Wooldridge (2002, 282–283) derives a simple test for autocorrelation in panel-data models.
 Drukker (2003) provides simulation results showing that the test has good size and power properties in reasonably sized samples.

-There is a user-written program, called xtserial, written by David Drukker to perform this test in Stata.
-To install this user-written program, type
+There is a community-contributed program, called xtserial, written by David Drukker to perform this test in Stata.
+To install this community-contributed program, type

 To use xtserial, you simply specify the dependent and independent variables: